-We reflect our pro rata share of realized and unrealized gains and losses from changes in the values associated with the Private Equity Funds and the fund managed by EAM.
+We reflect our pro rata share of realized and unrealized gains and losses from changes in the values associated with the private equity investments and the fund managed by EAM.
 Such gains and losses are included in the Combined/Consolidated Statements of Income in Investment Management Revenue.

 We hold a 41.7% interest in EAM that is accounted for under the equity method.
 We record our pro rata share of net income or losses in Investment Management Revenue on the Combined/Consolidated Statements of Income.
+Capital contributions made to and distributions received from EAM are reflected as an increase or decrease in basis, respectively.